ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

     ![Pod Logs](images/solution55-openshift-ibm-cloud-hidden/ocp43-pod-logs.png)

-### OpenShift Terminal
+### {{site.data.keyword.openshiftshort}} Terminal

 One of the great things about Kubernetes is the ability to quickly debug your application pods with SSH terminals.
-This is great for development, but generally is not recommended in production environments.
-OpenShift makes it even easier by allowing you to launch a terminal directly in the dashboard.
+This is great for development, but generally is not recommended in production environments. {{site.data.keyword.openshiftshort}} makes it even easier by allowing you to launch a terminal directly in the dashboard.

 1. Switch from the **Logs** tab to the **Terminal** tab